 That when this is lacking their designs are wastage.
 They mostly use redundant forms and materials in their projects.
 This may not be wrong.

-While, students of architecture who neglected financial implication during design think more freely.
+While students of architecture who neglected financial implications during design think more freely.

 Thank you for reading.
-I look forward to reading your inputs.
+I look forward to reading your input.